w4bo/Protelis-Sandbox/README.md

 # Protelis-Sandbox

-A sandbox environment for debugging Protelis code through Alchemist simulator
+A sandbox environment for debugging Protelis code through [Alchemist Simulator](https://github.com/AlchemistSimulator/Alchemist)

 ## Getting Started

-These instructions describe how to set up and run the simulation.
+These instructions describe how to set up and run the simulation

 ### Structure

-How the simulation should be structured.
+How the simulation is structured

 ```
-/protelis-sandbox/
+/protelis-sandbox/src/main/
 |------> effects/ (add effects to the simulation)
 |------> protelis/ (protelis code)
 |------> resources/ (maps, ...)